The below article is excerpted from GHSA's Directions in Highway Safety member newsletter.

 Log in to the Members Only site to access the full Directions in Highway Safety newsletter.

 Not a member?

 To receive future newsletters and a wealth of other benefits, apply to become an Associate Member.

-December – GHSA members activate law enforcement and communication campaigns to keep drunk and drugged drivers off the roads this holiday season.
-GHSA and Responsibility.org invite states to apply for grants to expand drug-impaired driving training for law enforcement officers.
+December – GHSA members implement law enforcement and education campaigns to keep drunk and drugged drivers off the roads during the holiday season.
+GHSA reiterates the need for a FAST Act final rule and submits new feedback on revisions to the Traffic Records Assessment Advisory.